toooooori/GP-Comparsion/README.md

 ### Files

 - `BF_convex_1d.R`
-  Baseline (“BF”) model on 1D convex datasets.
+  Runs the BF with convexity constraints in 1D.

 - `BF_monotone_1d.R`
-  Baseline (“BF”) model on 1D monotone datasets.
+  Runs the BF with monotonicity constraints in 1D.

 - `BF_monotone_2d.R`
-  Baseline monotone model extended to 2D surfaces.
+  Runs the BF with monotonicity constraints in 2D.

 - `CGP_convex.m`
-  Runs the custom constrained GP with convexity constraints, evaluates predictions, and reports metrics (MSE, coverage, etc.).
+  Runs the CGP with convexity constraints in 1D.
+  Requires GPML to be installed.

 - `CGP_monotone.m`
-  Runs the custom constrained GP with monotonicity constraints in 1D and evaluates predictive accuracy and uncertainty.
+  Runs the CGP with monotonicity constraints in 1D.
+  Requires GPML to be installed.

 - `CGP_monotone_2D.m`
-  Runs the custom constrained GP with monotonicity constraints in 2D (e.g. enforcing monotonic behavior in multiple input dimensions).
+  Runs the CGP with monotonicity constraints in 2D.

-- `GP_monotone_1d.R`
-  R implementation of a monotone GP model in 1D (Gaussian process with monotone shape constraint), used as a baseline against CGP.
+  Requires GPML to be installed.

 - `IP.m`
-  MATLAB wrapper around a monotone GP built with GPstuff:
-  - standardizes inputs/outputs,
-  - adds virtual derivative observations via `gp_monotonic` to enforce monotonicity,
-  - predicts on test points,
-  - computes metrics (MSE, NLPD, coverage, interval width, runtime),
-  - optionally plots and saves results.
-  Requires GPstuff to be installed.
+  Runs the IP with monotonicity constraints in 1D Requires GPstuff to be installed.

 - `IP_2D.m`
-  Extension of `IP.m` to handle 2D monotonicity constraints (e.g. constraining one or both input dimensions to be monotone).
+  Runs the IP with monotonicity constraints in 2D Requires GPstuff to be installed.

 - `SR_convex_1d.R`
-  Alternative baseline (“SR”) for convex regression in 1D, typically a shape-restricted regression method.
+  Runs the SR with convexity constraints in 1D.

 - `SR_monotone_1d.R`
-  The same “SR” baseline for 1D monotone datasets.
+  Runs the SR with monotonicity constraints in 1D.

 - `baseline_convex.R`
-  Baseline convex regression model in R; fits and evaluates a convex-constrained function.
+  Baseline convex regression model.

 - `baseline_monotone.r`
-  Baseline monotone regression model in R; fits and evaluates a monotone-constrained function.
+  Baseline monotone regression model.

 - `data_generate.R`
-  R script for generating synthetic datasets for monotonicity experiments (e.g. stepwise monotone, sigmoid-like curves).
+  Generate synthetic datasets for monotonicity experiments.

 - `data_generate_convex.R`
-  R script for generating synthetic convex datasets.
+  Generate synthetic datasets for convexity experiments.

 - `fit_plot.m`
-  MATLAB plotting helper to visualize fitted means, credible intervals, and observed data.
+  Plotting helper to visualize fitted means, credible intervals, and observed data.

 - `main.m`
-  MATLAB entry script that ties the pipeline together:
-  - loads or selects a dataset,
-  - runs both IP and CGP,
-  - computes summary metrics,
+  - Runs IP/CGP for monotonicity/convexity experiments and computes summary metrics.
-  - can generate plots.

 - `simulate_convex.R`
-  R script to run repeated convex-regression simulations and collect performance statistics.
+  Runs BF/SR/Baselines for monotonicity experiments and computes summary metrics.

 - `simulate_monotone.R`
-  R script to run repeated monotone-regression simulations and collect performance statistics.
+  Runs BF/SR/Baselines for convexity experiments and computes summary metrics.

 - `test_convex.R`
-  R script applying the models to convex datasets and reporting predictive metrics.
+  T tests of the performance for convexity experiments.

 - `test_monotone.R`
-  R script applying the models to monotone datasets and reporting predictive metrics.
+  T tests of the performance for monotonicity experiments.